 What is Prenatal Genetic Counseling?

-We explore prenatal genetic counseling as an important support service for parents-to-be.
+An important support service for parents-to-be.

-Within genetic counseling there are specific counseling services that allow those facing a rare disease diagnosis, to receive targeted support, and care as they navigate the diagnostic process.
+Within genetic counseling there are specific counseling services that allow those facing a rare disease diagnosis to receive targeted support, and care as they navigate the diagnostic process.

 One of these services includes prenatal genetic counseling, a specialized type of genetic counseling for parents-to-be.